 Key Technologies Used:

-- Drip Irrigation: Delivers water slowly and precisely to plant roots.
+- Drip Irrigation: Gives water slowly, precisely to plant roots.

-- Soil Moisture Sensors: Monitors soil humidity levels and adjusts irrigation schedules accordingly.
+- Soil Moisture Sensors: Checks soil wetness and changes irrigation schedules.

-- Automated Irrigation Controllers: Connected to weather data to avoid unnecessary watering during rain.
+- Automated Irrigation Controllers: Connects to weather data to skip watering when it rains.

 Read: Desalination and Conservation Are the Answer to Drought